Stanley29/prog-devops/project-13-kubernetes-crud-deployment/README.md

 During the Kubernetes stage, the backend application was not opened in the browser, because:

 1️⃣ Only MSSQL was deployed in Kubernetes
-The backend Deployment + Service were not yet applied — тому сервісу, який можна відкрити в браузері, не існувало.
+The backend Deployment + Service were not yet applied.

 2️⃣ No NodePort / Ingress was created
-Щоб відкрити додаток у браузері через Kubernetes, потрібен:

-NodePort Service або

-Ingress + Minikube tunnel

-Це не було виконано, тому не було зовнішнього доступу.

-3️⃣ EC2 + Minikube має мережеві обмеження
-Minikube працює всередині EC2, і без NodePort/Ingress трафік ззовні не може потрапити в кластер.

 ✔ Despite this — the assignment requirements are fully met The homework instructions allow: